magiruuvelvet/gentoo-portage-config/BROKEN.md

 ## LLDB (LLVM Debugger)

+***WORKAROUND:*** Build `glibc` without `splitdebug` (if you need debugging symbols use `nostrip`) and LLDB finds the correct split debug files again.
+For even more compatibility it is recommended to build the entire system with `nostrip` instead of `splitdebug`, when debugging symbols are desired.
+This increases the ELF file sizes as consequence, which may hurt performance in some cases.
+Side note: LLDB still has trouble finding some debugging symbols when not using the `nostrip` option.

 The LLVM Debugger has serious trouble finding the correct split debug files stored under `/usr/lib/debug` and instead uses `/usr/lib/debug/usr/lib64/crti.o.debug` for literally everything when debugging symbols are not inside the same file.